squarepupil/website-pages/src/pages/questions.md

-[Peter Gray’s “Children Teach Themselves to Read”](https://www.psychologytoday.com/blog/freedom-learn/201002/children-teach-themselves-read) offers perspectives on teaching reading and self-taught reading.
-One important observation is that the starting age of reading, whether early or late, does not affect enduring reading interest or abilities.
+[Peter Gray’s “Children Teach Themselves to Read”](https://www.psychologytoday.com/blog/freedom-learn/201002/children-teach-themselves-read) offers excellent perspective on children learning to read on their own.
+One interesting observation is that the starting age of reading, whether early or late, has no bearing on future reading intests or abilities.

 !questions-card.jpg